zyin422/pico-hybrid-crypto/README.md

 - AES-256-GCM encryption

 ## Key Results
-Our benchmarks on the Pico 2W show that post-quantum algorithms are competitive with classical ones:
+Benchmarks on the Pico 2W show that post-quantum algorithms are competitive with classical ones:

 - **Key Generation:** ML-KEM/ML-DSA are orders of magnitude faster than RSA
 - **Encryption:** AES-256 adds only ~0.2ms overhead vs AES-128